asnelless/Almaty-Apartments-Parsing-and-Analytics/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; During the project, I faced some challenges:

-1. Web Scraping limitations — it was not feasible to send too many requests or parse hundreds of pages, since [krisha.kz](https://www.krisha.kz/) could temporarily block the IP.
-For this reason, I decided around 100 listings were sufficient for practice.
+1. Web Scraping limitations.
+It was not feasible to send too many requests or parse hundreds of pages, since [krisha.kz](https://www.krisha.kz/) could temporarily block the IP.
+Not to trigger the limit, I decided around 100 listings were sufficient for practice.

-2. Incorrect area extraction — the regex pattern `r"(\d+)\s*м²"` sometimes captured the wrong numbers (e.g., floor values) instead of the actual apartment area.
+2. Incorrect area extraction.
+The regex pattern `r"(\d+)\s*м²"` sometimes captured the wrong numbers (e.g., floor values) instead of the actual apartment area.
 This caused my `price_per_m2` formula to miscalculate in some cases.
 To fix it, I refined the parsing logic to target only the number preceding “м²”, ignore fractions, and filter unrealistic areas (e.g., `area_m2 < 10` is not a real area).

-3. Geocoding limitations — to visualize listings on a map, I had to geocode addresses (convert them into `latitude` and `longitude`).
+3. Geocoding limitations.
+To visualize listings on a map, I had to geocode addresses == convert them into `latitude` and `longitude`.
 I used the **Google Maps Geocoding API**, but it also has daily request limits, which required caching.

 ## **How to Reproduce**